hytechclub/web-201/EjsTemplates/PeopleListEjsCodeAlong.md

         }
     </style>
     ```
-1. Under the HTML, add another EJS segment to close off the `if` statement: `<% } %>`
+1. Under the HTML, add another EJS scriptlet to close off the `if` statement: `<% } %>`
 1. Load up the `/person` page, and make sure only alive people have green backgrounds!
-1. In the `if` closing EJS segment, add an `else` to handle dead people
+1. In the `if` closing EJS scriptlet, add an `else` to handle dead people
     ```html
     <% } else { %>
     ```
-1. Under the EJS segment, in the "body" of the else, add a `style` element with the CSS to set the background color of the page to `red`
+1. Under the EJS scriptlet, in the "body" of the else, add a `style` element with the CSS to set the background color of the page to `red`
-1. Under the HTML, add another EJS segment to close off the `else` statement
+1. Under the HTML, add another EJS scriptlet to close off the `else` statement
 1. Load up the `/person` page, and make sure that dead people have red backgrounds!

 ### Code